rwc3030/nickyp_music_tools_groove_matrix_1001/architect_notes.md

 ## Bugs and Functional Issues
 - Step 92: Identify and resolve bugs affecting completed features.
 Document any unresolved bugs in 'architect_notes.md' under 'Bugs and Functional Issues'.

+## File and Directory Structure Adjustments
+- Step 93: Ensure project files align with structure requirements in 'README.md'.
+Adjustments have been made to the directory structure to comply with the specified layout, including the creation of necessary folders and files as outlined in the standard project structure.